“What should we wear today?”

-Yes, it’s a good idea to buy clothes that complement each other – and it’s an excellent idea to dress your child in interesting, bright, new colors.
+Yes, it’s a good idea to buy clothes that compliment each other – and it’s an excellent idea to dress your child in interesting, bright, new colors.
 Babies are a clean slate for all practical purposes, and their learning process starts from the ground up – research shows that children who are exposed to more colors earlier will be faster learners later on.

 But should clothes really match all the time?
 We’d say no.

 Almost everyone has known at least one eccentric professor who doesn’t let anyone tell him what to do – and wore two different socks.
 Like gender, nobody minds when adults do it – so why should it matter for your baby?

 There comes a point when children decide they want to choose their own clothes – and this has led to a lot of headaches for parents who try to talk their kids out of wearing the scuba flippers with the tutu and the giraffe socks or the superhero costume.